TheMattCollins0/MattTools/Docs/Set-LocationInput.md

 ## SYNTAX

 ```
-Set-LocationInput [[-InputPath] <String>] [<CommonParameters>]
+Set-LocationInput [[-InputPath] <String>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Function to check if my Input path exists then create a PSDrive to the Input and set the location to Input:.
-Function can also be called by typing Input or Input:
+Function to check if my Input path exists then create a PSDrive to the Input and set the location to Input: Function can also be called by typing Input or In

 ## EXAMPLES